3022-2/raccoon_clipper/README.md

 malware features
 - undetected by majority of anti virus softwares including windows defender
-- supports Bitcoin, Ethereum, Litecoin and monero at the same time
+- supports Bitcoin, Ethereum, Litecoin, Monero, Solana, Dogecoin, Ripple, Tron at the same time
 - three different types of the same malware but using different methods. subprocess, ctypes and pyperclip
     - subprocess uses powershell commands to read and set clipboard - uses python standard libary so no need for the target to install anything
     - ctypes uses ctypes to read clipboard and powerhsell to set clipboard - uses python standard libary so no need for the target to install anything